Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 def double(nb):
     return nb * 2

-input_data_node_config = Config.configure_data_node("input", default_value=21)
+input_data_node_cfg = Config.configure_data_node("input", default_value=21)
 output_data_node_config = Config.configure_data_node("output")

-task_config = Config.configure_task("double_task", double, input_data_node_config, output_data_node_config)
+double_task_cfg = Config.configure_task("double_task", double, input_data_node_config, output_data_node_config)
 ```

-In the previous example, we created a `TaskConfig^`.
+In the example above, we created a `TaskConfig^` named `double_task_cfg`.

-In lines 3 and 4, we define a function that we want to use in a [Task](../concepts/task.md) instantiated from the task
+In lines 3-4, we define a function that we want to use in a [Task](../concepts/task.md) instantiated from the task
 config.
 It takes a single parameter and return a single value.

-In lines 6 and 7, two data node configurations are created.
-They will be used as the function argument and the function
+In lines 6-7, two data node configurations are created.
+They will be used respectively as the argument of the
-result.
+function double and as the result of the function double.

-Finally, on line 9, we create the task configuration with the id 'double_task' that represents the function
+Finally, on line 9, we create the task configuration with the id 'double_task' that represents the function 'double'
-'double' that expects an 'input' data node as an input parameter and returns an 'output' data node.
+that expects an 'input' data node as an input parameter and returns an 'output' data node.

 Because a Task can have several inputs and outputs, `taipy.configure_task()^` can receive lists of `DataNodeConfig^`
 objects.